 There is no evidence that breastfeeding or formula feeding gives more protection against food allergies.
 If you are breastfeeding, you don't need to stay away from any certain foods unless your healthcare provider tells you to.
 Give your baby only infant formula or breastmilk until age 1.
 Don't give your baby whole milk until after age 1.

 Giving your baby eggs early may help prevent egg allergy.
 Giving other foods early isn't helpful to prevent allergies.
 But adding foods to a baby's diet within the first year of life is important.

-Living with food allergies means not giving your child foods that your child is allergic to.
+Living with food allergies means not giving your child foods that they are allergic to.
 For some children, simply touching the allergen can give them an allergic reaction.
-Although families can remove the allergen from their home, dining out can be challenging.
+Families can remove the allergen from their home, but dining out can be challenging.